nais/doc/security/auth/maskinporten.md

 Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.

-When a `client` requests Maskinporten for a token, Maskinporten will first validate the validity of the JWT, then the signature (used to sign the JWT) will be validated and if the
+When a `client` requests Maskinporten for a token:
+1. Maskinporten will first validate the validity of the JWT.
+2. Maskinporten will then the validated signature (used to sign the JWT).
-`client` has access to the requested resources (scopes), an `access_token` will be returned to the client to be used for further actions.
+3. When `client` has access to the requested resources (scope(s)), an `access_token` will be returned to the client to be used for further actions.

-For more details see: [Overview of flows in Digdirator](#Overview-of-flows)
+For more details see: [Overview of flows in Digdirator](#overview-of-flows)

 {% hint style="warning" %}
 Make sure that **NAV** have pre-registered rights to **all** the scopes `scopes`, specified in the manifest, or provision of client will fail.